mitre-attack/attack-navigator/README.md

 ## Supported Browsers
 * Chrome
 * Firefox
-* Internet Explorer<sup>1</sup>
+* Internet Explorer 11<sup>[1]</sup>
-* Safari<sup>2</sup>
+* Safari<sup>[2]</sup>
 * Edge
 * Opera

-<sup>1</sup> There is a recorded issue with the SVG export feature on Internet Explorer.
+**[1]** There is a recorded issue with the SVG export feature on Internet Explorer.
 Because of a [missing functionality on SVGElements](https://developer.mozilla.org/en-US/docs/Web/API/ParentNode/children) in that browser, text will not be properly vertically centered in SVGs exported in that browser.
 We recommend switching to a more modern browser for optimal results.

-<sup>2</sup> There is a recorded issue with using the **ATT&CK Navigator** on Safari.
+**[2]** There is a recorded issue with using the **ATT&CK Navigator** on Safari.
 If the user reloads the page but cancels the action when prompted, the refresh icon in the browser window remains in the `cancel reload` state.
 This is believed to be an issue with Safari and not with the application.

 ## Install and Run
 #### First time